3ximus/robin-it/README.md

-#Web Crawler#
+#Robin It#
 ================================

 *Version 1.3*

-Python web crawler to automaticly search and gather web resources.
+Python web crawler and TV Shows tracker to automaticly search and gather torrents.

 --------------------------------